ryanshay18/P3_Parrots/README.md

 # Night at the Museum
 By the time Night at the Museum comes around, The project should be nearly finished and ready to run lff the rasberry pi.
 # College Board
+To meet and exceed College Board requirements, this project will include a SQLAlchemy Database,Web scraper, will be a deployed Web Site on Raspberry Pi server, and will be way more advanced than the websites created from trimester 1.